 Military Personnel Definition:

 An active member of a National or Federal Government Military Agency whose primary duty (job title or description) is in Law Enforcement, who has the right to detain and has completed a prescribed Military Law Enforcement Training Program and is eligible for Regular Membership.
 Any Military Personnel that has retired from active duty after serving twenty (20) years or is or will receive Federal or National retirement income, and has the form DD-214 or its equivalent and /or a certified Military History record that identifies the primary duty (job title or description) prior to discharge as Law Enforcement is eligible for Regular Membership.
 Military Personnel.
 Applicants must meet all qualifications as defined in Article 6 of the Constitution.

-Blue Knights CA 1 - Procedures for Joining
+Blue Knights CA 1 -